Number : Season 2, Serial 5 of 9.

 “Well, to use the term of Earth, I suppose we should call them insects… ….Size is only relative.
 In this rarified atmosphere, it appears that evolution has chosen that particular form of life on this planet!”
 The Doctor

-The Vortis planet has an eerie light-glarey sheen, which gives it a dream-like quality.
+The Vortis planet has an eerie light-glare sheen, which gives it a clever dream-like quality.
 At the same token, the attention to detail of how the Menoptra sound and move.
 Gives this race, a memorably unique quality.
-But then they are also ridiculous in the same token, with their waspish voices and weird “directing the traffic” hand movements.
+But then they are also ridiculous in the same token, with their wasp-ish voices and weird ‘directing traffic’ hand movements.

-The Zarbi don’t get off lightly either; scampering about on their huge legs, with their useless spindly arms, banging into things awkwardly.
-Neither do the Optra – wingless cousins of the Menoptra; as they bizarrely hop around like Mexican jumping beans.
+The Zarbi (ants) don’t get off lightly either; scampering around on their huge legs, with useless spindly arms, banging into things awkwardly.
+Neither do the ‘Optra’ either – wingless cousins of the Menoptra; as they bizarrely hop around – like Mexican jumping beans.

-The Animus is a brilliantly conceived villain and comes across with real sinister intent, especially with its hushed low female voice.
+The Animus however, is a decent conceived villain and comes across with real sinister intent, especially with its hushed low female voice.
 The room with the tentacle spider/brain has a vile creeping quality to it.
 Especially the image of it, harvesting the unconcious duo of Vicki and the Doctor.

-Bottom line is, you can’t help but marvel at The Web Planet a vividly unique invasion tale.
-As it tows the line of credibility, very tightly at times between inspired, veering into ridiculous pantomine but always with a large slice of that 1960’s British charm that encapsulates original Who.
+Bottom line, you can’t help but marvel at The Web Planet – a vividly unique invasion tale.
+As it tows the line of credibility (very tightly at times) between inspired and pantomine but always with a large slice of that 1960’s British charm – that encapsulates Classic Doctor Who.